Applying to Rochester

 Deadlines

-All the application materials (including transcripts and letters of recommendation) must arrive before the deadline.
-Students should initiate their application several weeks ahead of these deadlines in order to ensure that all materials are received on time.
+- All required materials (including transcripts and letters of recommendation) must arrive before the deadline.

 - Personal Statement (Statement of Purpose)